LeBron James Reportedly Opting out of Cavaliers Contract, Will Become Free Agent

 "I have no idea at this point.
 The one thing that I've always done is consider my family, understanding especially where my boys are at this point in their age.
 They were a lot younger the last time I made a decision like this four years ago.
 I got a teenage boy, a pre-teen and a little girl right now that wasn't around as well.
 So sitting down and considering everything—my family is a huge part of whatever I've decided to do in my career, and they'll continue to be that.
 So I don't have an answer for you right now as far as that."

-Given the state of the Cavaliers' roster and the questions surrounding their viability as title contenders, though, it's fair to wonder if James is bound to leave Cleveland behind for the second time this decade.
+Given the state of the Cavaliers roster and the questions surrounding their viability as title contenders, though, it's fair to wonder if James is bound to leave Cleveland behind for the second time this decade.